Innovative energy solutions

 For decades we transported electricity to your home from traditional coal-powered generators – that was the primary source of generation and one that suited the technology of the time.
 But that’s all changing.

-WA’s population is on the rise.
-And so is the demand for cleaner energy, efficiency, reliability and more sustainable solutions.
-Which is moving our attention to smarter energy sources to deliver this essential service to you.
+WA’s population is on the rise and so is the demand for cleaner energy, better efficiency and reliability, and more sustainable solutions.
+So we have been moving our attention to smarter energy sources to deliver this to you.

 As the energy sector evolves, so too do our sources.